invisibleroads/invisibleroads-tutorials/xapian-search-pylons.rst

     # Create the Xapian database
     database = xapian.WritableDatabase(databasePath, xapian.DB_CREATE_OR_OPEN)

-Prepare document indexer and set the word stemmer to the English language
+Prepare document indexer and set the word stemmer to the English language.
 ::

     # Initialize indexer